Plutonomicon/plutarch-plutus/CONTRIBUTING.md

 cabal test plutarch-testlib
 ```

-Some of these are **golden tests**: they compare output against reference files in
+Some of these are **golden tests**.
+For each named test case, three reference files are checked
+into `plutarch-testlib/goldens/`:

+- `*.uplc.golden` — the compiled UPLC script, before evaluation
+- `*.uplc.eval.golden` — the UPLC script after evaluation
+- `*.bench.golden` — the CPU budget, memory budget, and script size it took to run

+A test fails if any of these differs from what's on disk.
+This exists because Plutarch's job isn't
+just "produce a correct script" — it's "produce a *cheap* correct script": on-chain execution costs
+real fees.
+A change that keeps every result correct but silently makes the compiled script bigger
+or more expensive still needs to be caught and reviewed, which is what the `.bench.golden` file is for.

-`plutarch-testlib/goldens/*.golden`.
-If you intentionally change generated output and need to update
+If you intentionally change generated output (e.g. an optimization changes the compiled script or
-those references, re-run with the accept flag:
+its cost), update the references with:

 ```sh
 cabal test plutarch-testlib --test-options='--accept'
 ```

-Only accept goldens when you have reviewed the diff and the change is expected.
+Only accept goldens after reading the diff — accepting is you personally attesting that the new
+output, and its cost, are correct, not just clearing a red test.

 ## 6. Try it in the REPL